 - Change your email addresses, passwords, and last used IPs via VPNs.

 - Submit a request to Google to remove your cache and submissions.

 The path to extreme digital privacy is incredibly hard to navigate and requires implementing and maintaining strategic habits.
 These include big lifestyle changes: watching your actions on traceable networks, keeping your home address private, policing the utilization of mobile devices, altering your employment strategies, purchasing vehicles and houses more cautiously, and developing a path for all payments so they do not lead back to you.
 It takes a lot of effort to manage it all.
 But for many, the benefits are worthwhile.

 Privacy is the power to selectively reveal oneself to the world.
 In today’s always connected culture, we often don’t value privacy until it’s gone—and if your privacy is truly gone, it’s virtually impossible to bring it back.

 If nothing else, let this information inspire you to think twice before sharing your true identity all over the internet—and consider implementing the small but effective measures that can bring a sense of privacy and security back into your life.

-Elias Abouzeid is a member of the Calder7 team at Relativity, where he continuously works to enhance the security of the platform.
+Elias Abouzeid was a member of the Calder7 team at Relativity, where he worked to enhance the security of the platform.